-The Company purchased a secured convertible promissory note from TBY which qualifies as a financial asset measured at FVTPL (level 3).
+The secured convertible promissory note issued by TBY in favour of the Company qualifies as a financial asset measured at FVTPL (level 3).
 The fair value of the convertible note is remeasured at each reporting period using a discounted cash flow model.
 A degree of judgment is involved in estimating inputs required to determine the fair value including, amongst others, the discount rate, forecasted product sales to TBY, TBY's value per share, the strike price and share volatility.
 Changes in assumptions relating to these inputs to the model could affect the reported fair value of the convertible note.
-Refer to Note 12 - Investment in an Associate and Convertible Note and Note 24 - Financial Instruments and Risk Management.
+Refer to Note 13 - Investment in an Associate and Convertible Note and Note 25 - Financial Instruments and Risk Management.